Malet baronets

 The Malet Baronetcy, of Wilbury in the County of Wiltshire, is a title in the Baronetage of Great Britain.
 It was created on 24 February 1791 for Charles Malet, for diplomatic services in India.

-The second Baronet was Minister to the German Confederation from 1852 to 1866.
-The fourth Baronet was Ambassador to Germany between 1884 and 1895.
-The seventh baronet was a Colonel in the 8th King's Royal Irish Hussars, who served in the Boer War and the First World War and was awarded a DSO and OBE.
-The eighth Baronet was also a Colonel in the 8th King's Royal Irish Hussars, and High Sheriff of Somerset from 1966 to 1967.
+The 2nd Baronet was Minister to the German Confederation from 1852 to 1866.
+The 4th Baronet was Ambassador to Germany between 1884 and 1895.

+The 7th baronet was a Colonel in the 8th King's Royal Irish Hussars, who served in the Second Anglo-Boer War and the First World War and was awarded a DSO and OBE.
+The 8th Baronet was also a Colonel in the 8th King's Royal Irish Hussars, and High Sheriff of Somerset from 1966 to 1967.